travis-ci/docs-travis-ci-com/blog/_posts/2012-08-25-ubuntu-1204-migration.md

 An important part of Travis CI is our [CI environment](http://about.travis-ci.org/docs/user/ci-environment/): all the runtimes, tools, libraries and system configuration that projects rely on to run their test suites.
 While considered to be the most mature part of Travis CI (we are at v5.1 at the moment), it still moves fast.
-Today we want to give you a heads-up on important upcoming changes:
+Today we want to give you a heads-up on important recent and upcoming changes:

  * CI username change
  * Disabling some services (e.g. MongoDB, Riak, RabbitMQ) on boot